Deck The Hall

 - More likely to have a plan for finding a permanent home, especially children of color

 - More likely to have better educational achievement

-In Atlantic and Cape May Counties 475 children have a CASA volunteer, a trusted adult who will stick with them until their case is resolved.
-Over 30% of children living in foster care spend more than two years in care and nearly 600 children are still waiting for a volunteer.
+In Atlantic and Cape May Counties last fiscal year, 550 children had a CASA volunteer, a trusted adult who will stick with them until their case is resolved.
+Over 30% of children living in foster care spend more than two years in care and nearly 500 children are still waiting for a volunteer.

 “As we come to a close to our third year in Atlantic City, Spectra by Comcast Spectacor is happy to help the local community again as we host the third annual Deck the Hall- Festival of Trees event.
 This year we have decided to partner with CASA once again to support local children and to generate awareness about this great organization whose cause is often overlooked,” said Spectra’s Fran Rodowicz, General Manager of Boardwalk Hall.